 Thought for today: Glorification follows suffering with Christ, cf. Rom 8:17.

-Let us pray: May God help us see beyond the scaring face of suffering – Amen.
+Let us pray: May God help us see beyond the scaring face of the cross – Amen.

 You are free to share this reflection with others if you consider it worthy.